 EOIR's technology that would facilitate remote adjudications and notifications remains woefully inadequate.
 For example, in one Government Accountability Office (GAO) report, all of the courtrooms studied had "challenges related to video teleconferencing (VTC) hearings, including difficulties maintaining connectivity, hearing respondents, exchanging paper documents, conducting accurate foreign language interpretation, and assessing the demeanor and credibility of respondents and witnesses."
 Advocates and judges reported that the respondents (many of whom appear pro se) can see only a small portion of the courtroom, are unable to determine who is speaking, and may have little privacy in the facility from which their testimony and argument are being broadcast.
-VTC also creates logistical problems for the use and handling of documents; adds a layer of complexity for interpreters who are not in the room with the noncitizen; and keeps noncitizens isolated from friends and family who may appear in the courtroom to support their loved one or offer critical witness testimony.
-Such problems undermine due process by negatively affecting a noncitizen respondent's ability to meaningfully and reasonably present his or her defense to removal in accordance with the Immigration and Nationality Act and due process.
-8 U.S.C. § 1230(c)(4)(B) ("[T]he alien shall have a reasonable opportunity to examine the evidence against the alien, to present evidence on the alien's own behalf, and to cross-examine witnesses presented by the Government but these rights shall not entitle the alien to examine such national security information as the Government may proffer in
+VTC also creates logistical problems for the use and handling of documents; adds a layer of complexity for interpreters who are not in the room with the noncitizen; and keeps noncitizens isolated from friends and family who may appear in the courtroom to support their loved one or offer critical witness testimony.17 Such problems undermine due process by negatively affecting a noncitizen respondent's ability to meaningfully and reasonably present his or her defense to removal in accordance with the Immigration and Nationality Act and due process.
+8 U.S.C. § 1230(c)(4)(B) ("[T]he alien shall have a reasonable opportunity to examine the evidence against the alien, to present evidence on the alien's own behalf, and to cross-examine witnesses presented by the Government but these rights shall not entitle the alien to examine such national security information as the Government may proffer in opposition to the alien's admission to the United States or to an application by the alien for discretionary relief under this Act.").
+These concerns were echoed in the findings of an independent auditor hired by EOIR to study the immigration courts.18

-&lt;sup>15 Id. at 17.
+16 Id. at 17.

-&lt;sup>16 See Ingrid V. Eagly, Remote Adjudication in Immigration, 109-4 NW.
+$^{^{17}}$ See Ingrid V. Eagly, Remote Adjudication in Immigration, 109-4 NW.
 U. L. Rev. 933, 941, 994 (2015).